erankitcs/EventDrivenPythonAWS/README.md

 6. Run below command to trigger DOWNLOAD lambda function manually and then further it will trigger ETL and load data into Database and send notification to susbcribed users of SUCCESS topic.

+7. Use buildspec.yml to create AWS Code Build pipeline for deployment.

 ## Architecure Diagram